razor-network/docs-v2/docs/delegate.md

 Razor network is a proof of stake network.
 In order to participate in the network as a delegator, you will need to "Delegate" your RAZORs.
 RAZOR is (`ERC20` token standard) the native token in Razor Network.

-In order to delegate, you will also need some RAZORs on Razor Schain.
-You can bridge RAZOR tokens from Ethereum to Razor Schain using [Razor Token Bridge](https://bridge.razorscan.io/).
-More info regarding RAZOR Token bridge can be found [here](docs/token-bridge/intro).
-To pay transaction fees on Razor Schain you will require sFUEL to pay for gas, you can get sFUEL from [Faucet](https://faucet.razorscan.io/).
+In order to delegate, you will also need some RAZOR tokens on Europa Defi Hub.
+You can bridge RAZOR tokens from Ethereum to Europa Defi Hub using [SKALE Portal Bridge](https://portal.skale.space/bridge?from=mainnet&to=elated-tan-skat&token=razor&type=erc20).
+More info regarding RAZOR Token bridge can be found [here](/docs/token-bridge/europa-defi-hub#ethereum-to-europa-defi-hub).
+To pay transaction fees on Europa Defi Hub you will require sFUEL to pay for gas, you can get sFUEL from [Faucet](https://www.sfuelstation.com/).

 <!-- > Warning: Razor network is in alpha state and is deployed on Skale v2 Testnet.
 Please use Testnet tokens only. -->

 ## Metamask Setup {#metamask-setup}

 1. Click on `Connect Wallet` on the official Razor Network client <https://razorscan.io/>.
-2. Switch to the Razor Schain Network and connect Metamask wallet.
+2. Switch to the Europa Defi Hub Network and connect Metamask wallet.
 3. Click on the `+` icon to add the RAZOR contract address.
-4. Alternatively, contract addresses and network details can be found [here](./mainnet/deployment-details.md) if you would like to verify the addresses manually.
+4. Alternatively, contract addresses and network details can be found [here](./razor-v2/mainnet.md) if you would like to verify the addresses manually.

 **Note**: _You can get the stakers sRAZOR address by clicking on the `+` icon on that stakers delegate/unstake modal._